 Beginning writers often spend years seeking the right sound for their dialogue.
 Sound is important, but only when the dialogue fulfills a primary purpose of doing something important for the story.
 There are many ways to make the dialogue sound good.
 To be aware of the sound, it may help to read out loud, and if you’re serious, record and listen to yourself.
 Always remember the dialogue in fiction is not the way people speak, yet, paradoxically, it has to seem to be the way people speak.
 How to do that?
-First, there has to be the natural rhythms of the context in which the speech is given.
-If dialogue is related to an audience with the Pope, speech patterns will differ from a bar conversation with Jelly Roll Morton.
+First, there has to be a natural rhythm to the context in which the speech is given.
+If dialogue is related to an audience with the Pope, speech patterns will differ from those in a bar conversation with Jelly Roll Morton.
 When writing, notice how the same content can have incredibly different rhythmic presentations.
 Create alternatives, choose the best for your writing and story.
 Musicality is more important in some styles than others, it is always present, but it must not dominate when story-purpose of dialogue might be lost.

 H. FINAL THOUGHT

 The challenge of creating your own effective dialogue will not come from copying some writer you love to read.
 Of course, read and learn.
 And then practice.
 But in the long run, you will need to make many decisions about dialogue in your stories.
 These decisions–essential for voice, movement, clarity, purpose, and credibility–are based on how you think about and create fictional stories, and can only be solved by you.
 You are the creator, and when you succeed, your writing will be well received, and you will have found your own unique style.